oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Install Passport OIDC Library

-Since the sample app is using Passport for authentication, the Passport OIDC library will offer seamless integration.
+Since the sample app is already using Passport for password authentication, the Passport OIDC library will offer seamless integration with the OpenID Connect provider.

 In your project, run `npm install --save passport-openidconnect` to install the library.
 This will update `package.json` automatically to specify the installed version: